-The Academy Council Representative with responsibility for SEND is Judy Parker/Sue Williams.
+The Academy Council has a representative with responsibility for SEND.

 SECTION 10: TRAINING AND RESOURCES

 SEND support and interventions are funded through the school's budget.
 The impact of these interventions and support is carefully monitored.

 Training needs of staff identified and planned from half-termly progress meetings and bi-annual performance management meetings.